JSHpuff/AVR-Rehearsal/README.md

 The AVR Atmel chip is using ATmega328P.

 ## Device
-The project is using Arduino Nano / Arduino UNO R3 to accomplish.
+The project is using <h4>Arduino Nano / Arduino UNO R3</h4> to accomplish.

 ## IDE (Intergrated Development Environment)
 Using Microchip Studio on windows system.